Cheese of the day:

 • Type: hard, artisan

-• Texture: creamy, crumbly, dense and firm
+• Texture: creamy and crumbly

 • Rind: natural

-• Color: white
+• Colour: white

 Other Italian cheeses: